kwameopareasiedu/react-simple-widgets/README.md

 -   [FilePicker](docs/file-picker.md) - A simple file picker which supports drag-and-drop feature
 -   [DatePicker](docs/date-picker.md) - A date picker which supports single and multiple date selection as well as month selection
+-   [TimePicker](docs/time-picker.md) - A time picker which features an intuitive clock experience

 #### List